Thai coconut curry forever remains one of my mealtime mainstays.

-It serves as one of the simplest and tastiest ways to load up on broccoli, bok choy, mushrooms, and other garden goodness, all waiting to be poured over brown rice or long-stranded rice noodles.
+On my stove at least twice a month, it’s one of the simplest and tastiest ways to load up on broccoli, bok choy, mushrooms, and other garden goodness.

 - 1-inch ginger, chopped

 - 2 cloves garlic

 - 2 Tbsp. rice vinegar